CaryMosley/FinalProject/README.md

 #### VAR and VARMAX

-First I performed a VAR model with a single exogenous varialbe.
-I examined multiple lags and found that a 1 lag model with my engineered feature of the median leverage times the bull-bear spread produced the best model.
-A model including all the exogenous variables performed slightly worse than the single feature model.
+First I performed a VAR model with a single exogenous variable.
+I examined multiple lags and a variety of feature sets.
 Finally I tested a VARMAX model using and got a very mariginally improved result.
-Looking at the charts it appears that the multivariate models are performing better but still significantly underestimating the realized variance.
+The multivariate models are performing better but still significantly underestimating the realized variance.
+The final models I'm moving towards the trading evaluation are a 1-lag VAR model and a (1,2) VARMAX model, both with my final exogenous feature set.

 ### LSTM Model